 First, name your source.
 This is the source's title on the platform.
-If you're naming for eDiscovery purposes a common convention is to name it after the company.

 Enter the Confluence site's URL as the host.
 If the site is password-protected, enter your credentials here, including your full username's email.
 If the site is public, leave username and password blank.
 (See example below for collection from a public site).
 Once you've finished entering the details, click 'Connect'.

 The option for "Collect external links" will attempt to collect and download links on the Confluence page.
 If the link is not accessible without authentication, it will not collect.
 If the link is

 Select the space(s) you would like to sync.
 To sync all, select "All Spaces".

 Once you have clicked "Sync", you will see this integration within your Groups page.
 You will also see it within your Sources page on the web platform.

 Onna will begin to interact with Confluence's API and begin to sync files.
 Files will be processed and indexed so that all is searchable.
 A source will indicate that it's syncing during this process.

 You can then view the synced data on your account on the the web platform.